ldankwa/Home-Health/README.md

 # home-health
-Predicting Patient Care Quality Rating for Home Health Care Agencies across all states using data from Centers for edicare and Medicaid Services
+Predicting Patient Care Quality Rating for Home Health Care Agencies across all states using data from Centers for edicare and Medicaid Services.